Georg Anegg

 About me

-My main research interests are designing approximation algorithms for various Combinatorial Optimization problems, in particular clustering problems.
+My main research interest is designing approximation algorithms for various Combinatorial Optimization problems, in particular fair clustering problems.
 You can find my publications here.
-I also enjoy applying techniques from optimization and operations research to real-world problems: I have built specialized software solutions to solve optimization problems of various industry parners.

 Before starting my PhD, I was the Head Tutor at the African Institute for Mathematical Sciences in Cape Town, South Africa, for two years.
 I continue to be involved with academic outreach and partnership efforts in Africa including this networking event I co-organized and this teaching endeavour in Ghana.